France, Britain say Syria military intervention on table

 Less than half the council members have sent ministers, and of the permanent members - the United States, China, Russia, Britain and France - only Fabius and Hague are attending.

-The two countries announced an increase in their humanitarian aid on Thursday - 3 million pounds from London and 5 million euros from Paris - and called on other states to boost their commitments.
+The two countries announced an increase in their humanitarian aid on Thursday - 3 million pounds ($4.74 million)from London and 5 million euros ($6.25 million) from Paris - and called on other states to boost their commitments.

 Diplomats said the meeting would not produce any further action on Syria from the Security Council.